 Your own goals for the session

-What do you want to walk away with when the session is done?
+What do you want to walk away with when the session closes?
 At the least, this should be an action plan.
 But you might also be looking for specific feedback on something you have done or created.
 This could include a sales page, an article you wrote, or even a new tactic you’ve tried that didn’t succeed.

 Areas on which you'd like to focus